 Kajiado County, Kenya

 Due to an increase in demand over the past several years, this is one of the last remaining areas in Kenya where large tracts of land can be purchased for large-scale farming.
-Kajiado County is located near the Nairobi-Mombasa road near the Kenya/Tanzania border where Kilimanjaro looms.
+Kajiado County is located near the Nairobi-Mombasa road adjacent to the Kenya/Tanzania border where Kilimanjaro looms.
 While Kilimanjaro is not visible, it’s impact on the fertility of the soil provides a unique opportunity.
 Onions, tomatoes, watermelons, and other successful crops can be grown at large scale.
 We have located 140 contiguous acres and negotiated a price of $3,000 per acre.
 This price is approximately $60,000 less than other similar tracts of land that we have researched.
-Our plan is to plant at least two different crops at stages that will ensure year round supply.
-In addition, we will only plant 30 acres to start to keep production costs low and allow us to expand the farm by reinvesting profit from the first few harvests.
-While COVID has caused global economic impact, borders are beginning to open and markets, especially for onions, in both Kenya and Tanzania are expected to rebound quickly.
+The plan is to plant at least two different crops at stages that will ensure year round supply.
+In addition, we will begin by only planting 30 acres to keep production costs low and allow us to expand the farm by reinvesting profit from the first few harvests.
+While COVID-19 has caused global economic impact, borders are beginning to open and markets, especially for onions, in both Kenya and Tanzania are expected to rebound quickly.
 Our goal is to be able to provide sufficient supply to large scale retail/wholesale operations.

 NEED & IMPACT